devreldragon/data-driven-dave/README.md

 ## Prerequisites

 - To compile the program, you must have Python 3 installed.
-- Additionally, you may need to install the following packages using `pip` before starting the program:
+- You will need to install the following packages using `pip` before starting the program.
+You may wish to install these packages in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
   - pygame (e.g. `pip install pygame`)
   - newrelic (e.g. `pip install newrelic`)
 - New Relic instrumentation